12 Warning Signs Of A Sleep Disorder

 10. Waking Up Several Times in the Night

-Once you are asleep, your sleep may be disturbed in between the night.
+Once you are asleep, your sleep may be disturbed between the night.
 This is because of the urge to wake up several times in the night.
 This is possible because you are a light sleeper.
-You may feel disturbed by slightest of noise or movement.
+You may feel disturbed by the slightest of noise or movement.
 Or you may feel disturbed due to dreams or over-thinking too much.

 One of the ways to counter such disturbances is to meditate for 15 to 30 minutes before going to the bed.
-People with Nocturia or frequent urination also have to wake up during night.
+People with Nocturia or frequent urination also have to wake up during the night.
 This leads to disturbances during bedtime.

 11. Falling Asleep at Inappropriate Times

-Due to inability to get complete sleep hours, you may fall asleep at inappropriate times.
+Due to the inability to get complete sleep hours, you may fall asleep at inappropriate times.
 For instance, falling asleep reading a book, or during watching television, etc. You may doze off at odd hours, especially the time you could be awake rather.